 "Here's one of those games very few people know of, but for those who have it, it's one of the best games of its type.
-I found this game on Aminet about 5 years ago, and thought it was so good I even registered it with the author.
-At first TechnoVenture might look like just another Sci-Fi themed platformer game, but closer inspection reveals it's actually much more.
+I found this game on Aminet about five years ago, and thought it was so good I even registered it with the author.
+At first TechnoVenture might look like just another Sci-Fi themed platformer, but closer inspection reveals it's actually much more.

-On the surface, TechnoVenture plays like a platform game.
+On the surface, TechnoVenture does indeed play like a platformer.
 Your XED-2000 robot is subject to gravity, and can run on horizontal surfaces, or jump in the air.
-The physics model, while not entirely realistic, allows quite nice touches, such as being able to change your direction in mid-jump.
+The physics model, while not entirely realistic, has quite nice touches, such as being able to change your direction mid-jump.
 While most of the action relies on well-aimed jumps, there are also items you can pick up and use, such as keys of three different colours, weapons, and shields.
 These come in handy when you're trying to kill the mutants or get past an obstacle.
 You can also collect money and purchase keys from the vending automats found in strategic places.

 If all TechnoVenture had was one single map with one single quest, it would be quickly forgettable.
 Thankfully, this isn't the case.
 In TechnoVenture, the map is actually separate from the game engine, and other maps can be loaded from the disk, or even designed yourself.

 There is very little to fault with TechnoVenture.
-The gameplay is very simple - perhaps too simple, making it look like a 1980s game like Jet Set Willy instead of a cutting-edge modern action game....
+The gameplay is very simple – perhaps too simple, making it look very 1980s like Jet Set Willy instead of a cutting-edge modern action game...
 This is definitely one of the games I'll always treasure as one of the better ShareWare innovations."

 Reviewed by: Underdogs